paulaksm/feature-transfer/README.md

 Following [\[1\]](#References) the first thing to do is to train **base** networks for both tasks.
 For this study the chosen architecture was [MobileNet v1](https://arxiv.org/abs/1704.04861).
 Since there is a mismatch in the number of classes (1000 for ImageNet and 3 for lane following), only the top layers will be different throughout this experiment.

 + __baseA__ - MobileNet model, with weights pre-trained on ImageNet (1000 categories and 1.2 million images)
-+ __baseB__ - MobileNet model, with weights randomly initialized trained on [self-driving dataset](https://github.com/paulaksm/self_driving_data) (3 categories and 50k images)
++ __baseB__ - MobileNet model, with weights randomly initialized trained on [self-driving dataset](https://github.com/paulaksm/self_driving_data) (3 categories and 56k images)

-BaseA model is not available in this repository because it's downloaded directly from Keras Applications.
+BaseA model is not available in this repository because it's available in Keras Applications.

 BaseB achieved 91% accuracy on validation and was trained for 15 epochs.
 BaseB model is available at `transfer/trained-models/baseB.h5`.